CopernicaMarketingSoftware/Documentation/Yothalot/php-connection.md

 mapreduce job.
 It gets one parameter: an instance of your own object in which your mapreduce algorithm is implemented.

-For more information on how to create your own mapreduce objects, see our [hello world!](copernica-docs:Yothalot/helloworld "Hello world!") exampel.
+For more information on how to create your own mapreduce objects, see our [hello world!](copernica-docs:Yothalot/helloworld "Hello world!") example.

 ```php
 /**